saif-mal1k/web-development/CSS/chapter 3 Values & Units for Measurement/README.md

 ### computed value
 computed value is the specified value that is actually applied to an element after cascading order and inheritance is computed.

-**Note:** _``In case of the font-size property, the paragraphs in the division inherit a font-size of 10px just like the <span>.
-But simultaneously, the lower CSS rule sets the font-size of all paragraphs to 300%, resulting in a computed value of 10 pixels x 300% = 30 pixels inside the division.
-The paragraph outside the division doesn’t inherit the division’s font size which results in a font size three times as big as the initial value set in your browser.``_
+> <b>Note:</b> _In case of the font-size property, the paragraphs in the division inherit a font-size of ``10px`` just like the ``<span>``.
+But simultaneously, the lower CSS rule sets the font-size of all paragraphs to ``300%``, resulting in a computed value of ``10 pixels x 300% = 30`` pixels inside the division.
+The paragraph outside the division doesn’t inherit the division’s font size which results in a font size three times as big as the initial value set in your browser._

 <br/>